monkeysppp/VBCoachNotes/drills/PassingDrills/PassingDrills.md

 <img alt="Passer plays three blind balls off a wall" width="300" src="./images/Three-Blind-Passes.png" align="left" style="border: solid 1px #eeeeee; margin: 0px 30px 0px 0px;" />

 <ul style="margin-left: 300px">
-  <li>The passer faces three balls in a row, all played off of a hard surface but fed from behind the player</li>
+  <li>The passer faces three balls in a row`, `all played off of a hard surface but fed from behind the player</li>
   <li>The passer must react and play the ball up</li>
   <li>This can use a wall or a padded surface</li>
 </ul>